JonasDoe/strangeland/README.md

 # Strangeland

 Tooling for the Strangeland translation.

 ## `add_prefixes`

 Use this script to migrated an outdated translation without prefixes (like `&31`) to a new one.
-The script must be called with two or three arguments, e.g.
+You need the to download the file `add_prefixes.py` and must called it with two or three arguments, e.g.

 ```shell
 python add_prefixes.py my_old_version.trs new_template.trs merged.trs
 ```

 `my_old_version.trs` is the file you have been working on, containing translated bits and maybe even some prefixes here and there.
 `new_template.trs` is the latest translation file, preferably completely without any translated bits.
 `merged.trs` is an optional argument specifying where the merged file shall be stored.
 Defaults to `merged.trs`.
 Overrides any existing file

 Python 3.x must be available.
 In case you've installed it, open the Windows Command Prompt and insert the line above.
 In case you've just downloaded it somewhere and Windows doesn't what `python` means, you must run it with

 ```shell
 my/path/to/python.exe add_prefixes.py my_old_version.trs new_template.trs merged.trs
 ```

 ### Behavior

 See `add_prefixes_test.py` for examples.

 In general, it works like that: